AI Companion Security and Privacy

 Meeting Summary

-Generate a summary and next steps of what was discussed in your meeting and share through email and Team Chat.
+Generate a summary and next steps of what was discussed in your meeting and share through email and Zoom Chat.
 Transcription begins once the meeting summary feature is activated by the meeting host.

 Minimum Zoom Workplace app version